AnaviTechnology/anavi-docs/rabbitmax-flex/rabbitmax-flex.md

 ### Relay

-There are a couple of examples how to control the relay on RabbitMax Flex Raspberry Pi HAT.
-Both examples have exactly the same behaviour but are written in different programming languages.
+There is [SONGLE SRD-05VDC-SL-C](http://rabbitmax.com/files/SONGLE-SRD-05VDC-SL-C.pdf) relay on RabbitMax Flex Raspberry Pi HAT.
+Please refer to the [technical documentation](http://rabbitmax.com/files/SONGLE-SRD-05VDC-SL-C.pdf) of the relay for its specification and wiring guidelines.
+Couple of examples how to control the relay are provided.
+Both examples have exactly the same behavior but are written in different programming languages.
 The examples turn on the relay and turn it of after 3 seconds.

 The first example is written in the C programming language and uses the popular library wiring Pi.
 Execute the commands below to build and run the example.